Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Introduction

 We also emphasize that \texttt{pybhpt} allows one to compute metric perturbations using multiple approaches and consequently in multiple gauges.
 This is beneficial for constructing $h^{(2)}_{\alpha\beta}$, which is sourced by first-order perturbations.
 To obtain well-defined second-order results, the first-order perturbations must be expressed in gauges that are regular both at the black hole horizon (e.g., ingoing radiation gauge) and at infinity (e.g., outgoing radiation gauge), as well as in gauges like Lorenz gauge that allow for regularization near the worldline to extract physically-relevant information.
 This work presents metric perturbation data for eccentric, precessing systems across multiple gauges for the first time.

 In the following section, we overview the key methods employed both in this work and by \texttt{pybhpt}.
-In particular, we discuss our procedures for obtaining first-order metric perturbations for eccentric, precessing bound (non-plunging) geodesics in Kerr spacetime.
+In particular, we discuss our procedures for obtaining first-order metric perturbations for eccentric, precessing bound (nonplunging) geodesics in Kerr spacetime.
 We also introduce the generalized redshift quantity and summarize its connection to the self-force Hamiltonian that governs the conservative dynamics of the perturbed system.
+All redshift data produced by this work are provided in the Supplemental Material and online \cite{Nasipak_metric-reconstruction-paper_2026, Nasipak2026-st}.